Blog Post 12.29.25

 The Exemptions

-While most foreign production has been effectively blocked from the U.S. market by the Foreign UAS Entry on the Covered List, the Public Notice does provide two notable exemptions:
+While the Public Notice effectively blocked most foreign production from the U.S. market by adding the Foreign UAS Entry to the Covered List, it did provide two notable exemptions:

 Takeaways

 With immediate effect and without notice, the Foreign UAS Entry substantially expanded the scope and potential impact of what had been expected to be a targeted action regarding the Section 1709 Entities.
-The consequences of this addition to the Covered List will directly and indirectly affect entities across the UAS and counter-UAS industry.
-Both international and domestic entities within the UAS ecosystem should carefully review the Public Notice and assess its anticipated impacts on operations, supply chain, and contracts.
+The consequences of this addition to the Covered List were immediately felt, directly and indirectly, by entities across the UAS and counter-UAS industry and continue to percolate as companies adjust their operations to the new restrictions.
+Both international and domestic entities within the UAS ecosystem should carefully review the Foreign UAS Entry documentation and assess its potential impacts on operations, supply chain and contracts.

-Companies currently selling or seeking to sell UAS and UAS critical components produced outside the United States that want to continue their U.S. sales should consider actively engaging with their business partners and the U.S. Government to both make a waiver request and avoid contract cancellation prior to adjudication of any such requests.
+The intervening months between the initial Public Notice have provided additional clarity and direction to enable companies to adjust their operations as needed and maintain performance.
+However, companies that are currently selling or seeking to sell UAS and UAS critical components produced outside the United States and want to continue their U.S. sales should continue to actively engage with their business partners and the U.S. Government to ensure the requisite authorizations and/or waivers are in place prior to importing, marketing or selling any such products in the U.S. market.

-For more information about the above Public Notice, the Covered List or compliance with these regulations generally, please contact the authors.
+For more information about the above Foreign UAS Entry, the Covered List or compliance with these regulations generally, please contact the authors.